-Concurrent to the refinancing of the Company's U.S. Dollar denominated Term Loans as detailed in Note 21, it closed out its existing cross currency interest rate swaps and entered into a number of new 5-year cross-currency and interest rate swaps for the new Term Loans.
-The cash flow hedge reserve associated with this hedging relationship on November 8, 2022 included unrealized gains of €45.6 million.
-As a portion of the U.S. Dollar interest rate cash-flows (\$700.0 million of the \$906.8 million) will continue to occur, the gains relating to this portion of €35.2 million was kept in the reserve and is being reclassified to the Statement of Profit or Loss in alignment to the original hedged cash flows, which end in May 2024.
+On November 10, 2022, to align with the Company's refinancing of its U.S. Dollar denominated Term Loans as detailed in Note 20, the Company closed out its existing cross currency interest rate swaps and entered into a number of new 5-year cross-currency and interest rate swaps for the new Term Loans.
+The cash flow hedge reserve associated with this hedging relationship on November 8, 2022 included unrealized gains of \leq 45.6 million.
+As a significant portion of the U.S. Dollar interest rate cash-flows will continue to occur, the gains relating to this portion of \leq 35.2 million was kept in the reserve and is being reclassified to the Statement of Profit or Loss in alignment to the original hedged cash flows, which end in May 2024.
 The remaining cash flow hedge reserve along with a portion of the cost of hedging reserve have been released to the Statement of Profit or Loss as presented in Note 10 as the hedged cash flows will no longer occur.